dart-lang/native/pkgs/ffigen/README.md

     Options -<br>
     - Include/Exclude (referred typedefs only).<br>
     - Rename typedefs.<br><br>
-    Note: Typedefs that are not referred to anywhere will not be generated.
+    Note: By default, typedefs that are not referred to anywhere will not be generated.
     </td>
     <td>